andrew/ultimate-awesome/README.md

 - [awesome-wordlists](https://github.com/gmelodie/awesome-wordlists) - A curated list of wordlists for bruteforcing and fuzzing.
 - [awesome-react-headless-components](https://github.com/jxom/awesome-react-headless-components) - Awesome list of React headless components!.
 - [Awesome-LLM4Cybersecurity](https://github.com/tmylla/Awesome-LLM4Cybersecurity) - An overview of LLMs for cybersecurity.
+- [awesome-microbit](https://github.com/carlosperate/awesome-microbit) - A curated list of BBC micro:bit resources.
 - [awesome-atomic](https://github.com/malix-labs/awesome-atomic) - An awesome curated knowledge-base about atomic systems.
 - [awesome-toolbox-chinese](https://github.com/bestxtools/awesome-toolbox-chinese) - 🧰 优秀工具箱集合 - 收集，推荐好用、优秀的工具箱。工具箱大全。|  |
-- [awesome-microbit](https://github.com/carlosperate/awesome-microbit) - A curated list of BBC micro:bit resources.
+- [awesome-ai-web-search](https://github.com/felladrin/awesome-ai-web-search) - List of software that allows searching the web with the assistance of AI:
 - [awesome-mobile-CTF](https://github.com/xtiankisutsa/awesome-mobile-CTF) - This is a curated list of mobile based CTFs, write-ups and vulnerable apps.
 Most of them are android based due to the popularity of the platform. .
 - [awesome-hadoop](https://github.com/youngwookim/awesome-hadoop) - A curated list of amazingly awesome Hadoop and Hadoop ecosystem resources.
 - [awesome-ffmpeg](https://github.com/transitive-bullshit/awesome-ffmpeg) - 👻 A curated list of awesome FFmpeg resources.